 Inside the report

 The report explores a number of themes, starting with a full review of existing literature, before moving onto where constructionism learning comes from.
 It then explains problem-based learning, project-based learning, and crucially, maker-based learning.
-The reports concludes with a look at technology in education, what do you do with it and what does it look like.
+The report concludes with a look at technology in education, what do you do with it and what does it look like.

-“It’s like a mini course on the subject” says Dr Rankin, adding “it offers current and recent research into social constructionism.
+“It’s like a mini-course on the subject” says Dr Rankin, adding “it offers current and recent research into social constructionism.
 In short, we’ve done all the work for you.”